 How To Get A Faster Internet Speed On Dial-Up

+We all want to get the fastest internet service, but dial up is dial up.
 Faster dial up internet speed is probably a more important situation compared to others, as the connection speed is already terribly slow.
 The thing most dial-up users want is the ability to download more data in less time—this is called their maximum data transfer speed.

 The maximum data transfer speed for dial-up users depends on the quality of the local telephone cables and also laws in some countries (for example, the U.S.).
 In most cases, the maximum data transfer speed for dial-up is between 3 and 7 kilobytes per second.
 (It may also be written in kilobitsper second, in which case you multiply by 8—so typical speeds are 24 to 56 kilobits per second.)